13 Weeks • 16 College Credits

 Verto Education’s Southeast Asia semester is designed to develop students’ understanding of relevant issues in international business, global corporate ethics, international financial systems, and international development.

-Travelers will explore these topics through a combination of fieldwork, case studies, and seminars.
+Students explore these topics through a combination of fieldwork, case studies, and seminars.
 The semester is designed to develop essential understandings through the lense of real-world application in Asia.
 Students study and travel throughout Asia to contextualize the concepts learned in courses and experience first-hand emerging issues in global business practice and international development.
 Students engage in real-world cycles of topic immersion and reflective learning throughout China and Thailand.
-Students spend thirteen weeks abroad, including four weeks in China and nine weeks in Thailand.

 This semester is comprised of four courses.
 Two courses run for six weeks each and are tied specifically to students’ immersive field experience in China and Thailand.
 Two additional courses run the full length of the semester and are designed to both frame the experience in the semester and develop skills for students’ enduring academic success.